My 3 Eureka Moments in Mobile Design Usability Testing

-Written by Matt Humphreys, Chief Experience Officer, diff
+Written by Matt Humphreys, Chief Experience Officer, Diff Agency

 Usability testing is an absolutely vital part of our mobile design process.
 By having real people use our design prototypes, we can inform decisions and challenge our assumptions on existing concepts.
 Often the learnings are very beneficial, and sometimes they border on shocking.

 Most of the time the learning is cumulative, and an exciting ride that proves to be well worth the time and investment.
 We learn common patterns of user behaviours and motivations that are overarching enough to contribute to future projects.
 If you regularly create experiences with similar conventions, the user behaviours you observe should be similar...well, until they aren’t of course.
 Even with cumulative learning, contextual changes demand that we’re always re-evaluating our assumptions.